Sineworknegasi/ZICH-PDF-TO-AUDIO-CONVERTER/README.md

 ### Installation
 To install the PDF to Audio Converter, follow these steps:

-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub:https://github.com/Sineworknegasi/ZICH-PDF-TO-AUDIO-CONVERTER/
-2. Install the required Python packages:
+2. Install the required Python packages:main.py
-3. Run the software:
+3. Run the software that is main.py:

 ### Usage
 To use the PDF to Audio Converter, follow these steps: